 This post has been updated: Since writing about this film.
 I purchased two typewriters.
 A 1954 Smith Corona Silent and a 1958 Olympia SM-3.
-The Olympia is a beautiful, near-perfect machine.
-I captured this photo of it.
+The Olympia is a work of art.

 Despite the abundance of digital software applications available to web designers, many prefer to sketch out their initial ideas with pen and paper.
 It’s faster than using digital tools and forces your brain to think in a different way.
 Even if you know the designing program well, a significant part of your brain’s energy is used up remembering commands, menus and locations of the software interface.
 With a pencil in hand your brain sends creative signals directly to it without interference.
 The result is you get more bang for your creative synapse.

 The same approach can be applied to writing on a typewriter vs. computer keyboard.
 But none of us do that because pencils and paper are plentiful in every home or corporate office while typewriters are completely absent.
 It is highly likely that anyone reading this post has never used a typewriter.
 Or if they have it was decades ago.
 And that’s a darn shame.

 This week I caught up with a wonderful little documentary called California Typewriter, directed, photographed and edited by Grammy winner Doug Nichol.
 Mr. Nichol centers his story around a small typewriter repair shop in Berkley, California owned by Herbert L. Permillion, III, a former IBM employee who serviced the brand’s Selectric typewriters for over twenty years.
 He bought the store – called California Typewriter – about the time computers were starting their rise in offices and homes, but has always remained steadfast that the typewriter will always be an important cultural tool.